What Is A Product Roadmap: Comprehensive Insights And Step-by-step Guide

 The elements of a product roadmap reflect its purpose.
 Which is to provide an overall vision of the product and its development objectives.
 However, it's best to iron out a few prerequisites before creating a roadmap, such as:

 - Business Goals: It's essential to identify and define the company's overall business goals so that the product roadmap is created with them in mind.
+Exploring business plan examples can further illuminate effective strategies and approaches for achieving these goals.

 - Target Audience/Customer Profile: Identifying the target audience for your product will help you stay focused on their needs as you create the roadmap.